Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Results Discussion

-In the previous subsection, we focused on $\ln Z$ for the mock $i=1$--$8$, using the fitted data constructed from no 21\,cm signal model $(j=0;~ {\rm NO21})$, and discussed the detectability.
-In this section, we present results on the model discriminability by generating mock data from each model $i$ and fitting a different model $j~ (\ne i)$.
+In the previous subsection, we focused on $2\ln B_{i,0}$ for the mock $i=1$--$8$, using the fitted data constructed from no 21\,cm signal model $(j=0;~ {\rm NO21})$, and discussed the detectability.
+In this section, we present results on the \syv{template model} discriminability by generating mock data from each model $i$ and fitting a different model $j~ (\ne i)$.

-Figure~\ref{fig:cont_logZ_Nf50_TOBS10000} summarizes $\Delta \ln Z_{i,j} = \ln Z_i - \ln Z_j$ for all combinations of true model $i$ and fitted model $j$ for a wide-band observation covering 1\,MHz--50\,MHz.
-The mock data contain the 21\,cm signal corresponding to model~$i$.
+Figure~\ref{fig:cont_logZ_Nf50_TOBS10000} summarizes $\ln B_{i,j} = \ln Z_i - \ln Z_j$ for all combinations of true model $i$ and fitted model $j$ for a wide-band observation covering 1\,MHz--50\,MHz with 10,000 h integration time. \syv{For $j=0$, we omit parameter $A$ as same as in previous section.} The mock data contain the 21\,cm signal corresponding to model~$i$.
 We compare the evidence $\ln Z_i$ obtained when model $i$ is assumed in the fit with the evidence $\ln Z_j$ obtained when model $j$ is assumed in the fit.
-If $\Delta \ln Z_{i,j} > 1$, model $i$ is favored over model $j$.
-The color of each cell indicates the magnitude of $\Delta \ln Z_{i,j}$.
+If $2\ln B_{i,j} > 2$, model $i$ is favored over model $j$.
+The color of each cell indicates the magnitude of $2\ln B_{i,j}$.

 To aid interpretation of the results, we plot the residuals after model subtraction using the maximum-likelihood parameters in Figure~\ref{fig:leastsquare}.
 In addition, we also calculate the value of $\chi^2$, given as